Harshal-112/notes-app/README.md

 Database migrations run automatically on backend container startup, against a PostgreSQL container defined in `docker-compose.yml`.
 Data persists across restarts via a named Docker volume.

-> **Known limitation:** the frontend calls the API via a relative path (`/api/notes/`), which is designed to work behind the Kubernetes Ingress setup below.
-Docker Compose has no equivalent reverse proxy, so requests from the frontend container currently don't reach the backend when running via Compose alone. **Kubernetes (below) is the primary, fully working way to run this project end-to-end.** A reverse proxy container (NGINX) for Compose parity is on the roadmap.

 To stop:
 ```bash
 docker compose down